 Published on April 30, 2019

-Sponsored by Janssen Oncology and Pharmacyclics LLC.
+This program is produced by Patient Power.
+It is sponsored through a grant from Janssen Oncology and Pharmacyclics LLC.
 These organizations have no editorial control.
-Patient Power is solely responsible for program content.

 Please remember the opinions expressed on Patient Power are not necessarily the views of our sponsors, contributors, partners or Patient Power.
 Our discussions are not a substitute for seeking medical advice or care from your own doctor.
 That’s how you’ll get care that’s most appropriate for you.

 Hello.
 I'm Andrew Schorr from Patient Power, and I want to connect you with an old friend who is one of the leading researchers in hematologic malignancies, Dr. David Maloney at the Fred Hutchinson Cancer Research Center in Seattle.
 He's at the University of Washington, and he runs a whole immunotherapy research center there, and he really gives us a window into what's going on with chimeric antigen receptor T-cell therapy, which has been helping right now in clinical trials, some of the sickest patients.

 And, David, what is your other title related to immunotherapy there?

 Well, I'm a Medical Director of the Bezos Family Immunotherapy Clinic here in Seattle, which is the first, really the first of its kind clinic dedicated to cellular immunotherapy of cancer.

 All right.
 Well, we want to talk something that you've done a lot of work on, chimeric antigen receptor T-cell therapy.
 And you've had trials going on, and I know personally some people who have been in that trial for CLL, so CLL patients are wondering where are we now.
 An update for us, please, related to CAR-T for CLL.
 I still know, very experimental, but where are we, and where are we headed?